stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           - title: "Step 3: The Pipeline"
             anchor: "system-architecture--pipeline"
             content: |
               Stitch uses Apache Kafka and Amazon S3 systems spanning multiple data centers to durably buffer the data received by the Import API, and ensure we meet our most important service-level target: don't lose data.
-Data is always encrypted at rest, and automatically deleted from the buffer after no more than thirty days.
+Data is always encrypted at rest, and automatically deleted from the buffer after no more than seven days.

           - title: "Step 4: The Streamery"
             anchor: "system-architecture--streamery"
             content: |
               Next, data is read from the pipeline and separated, batched, and prepared for loading by an internal Stitch service called the Streamery.

-              The Streamery writes data to Amazon S3 that is encrypted and ready to be loaded.
+              The Streamery writes data to Amazon S3 that is encrypted, separated by tenant (Stitch account) and data set, and ready to be loaded.
 Most data is loaded within minutes, but if a destination is unavailable, it can stay in S3 for up to 30 days before being automatically deleted.

               ---

-          # - title: "Step 5: The Spool"
-          #   anchor: "system-architecture--spool"
-          #   content: |
-          #     After the Streamery writes batches to Amazon S3, those batches enter the Spool.
-The Spool is a queue of work waiting to be processed by a [Loader](#system-architecture--loaders).
-Data is stored in an encrypted Amazon S3 bucket by Stitch client, connection, and destination table and retained for no more than 30 days.

-      - title: "Loading"
+      - title: "Load"
         anchor: "system-architecture--loading"
         content: |
-          The last phase in the replication process is **Loading**.
+          The last phase in the replication process is called **Load**.
 During this phase, the prepared data is transformed to be compatible with the destination, and then loaded.

           The Loading phase includes: